-(1) Where, upon receiving a report of a suspected breach of discipline or at any time after that, it appears to the Governor or person inquiring into the charge that a suspected breach of discipline would also constitute a criminal offence, the Governor or person inquiring into the charge shall refer the matter to the Attorney General.

-(2) No further action shall be taken under these Rules in respect of a report referred to the Attorney General unless the Attorney General has so agreed.
+- (1) Where, upon receiving a report of a suspected breach of discipline or at any time after that, it appears to the Governor or person inquiring into the charge that a suspected breach of discipline would also constitute a criminal offence, the Governor or person inquiring into the charge shall refer the matter to the police.64 - (2) If a matter is referred to the police under paragraph (1) - (a) the Governor must not take action, nor appoint a person to take action, against the prisoner under these Rules if the prisoner is charged with an offence in relation to the matter referred; - (b) the Governor may only take action against the prisoner, or appoint a person to take action against the prisoner, under these Rules if the prisoner has been informed by the Governor that he or she will not be charged with any offence in respect of the matter referred.65 no further action in respect of the suspected breach need be taken under these Rules and the Governor may, in place of such action, remit a report of the matter to the governor of the prison to which the prisoner is transferred.

-84 Breach of discipline by prisoner transferred from or to the prison no further action in respect of the suspected breach need be taken under these Rules and the Governor may, in place of such action, remit a report of the matter to the governor of the prison to which the prisoner is transferred.
+84 Breach of discipline by prisoner transferred from or to the prison the Governor may deal with the report as if it had been made under Rule 81.

-- (1) Where - (a) a prisoner reported for a suspected breach of discipline is to be transferred to a prison outside Jersey before an inquiry can be conducted into any charge for the suspected breach; or - (b) a prisoner is reported for a suspected breach of discipline whilst the prisoner is being transferred to a prison outside Jersey, the Governor may deal with the report as if it had been made under Rule 81.
+- (1) Where - (a) a prisoner reported for a suspected breach of discipline is to be transferred to a prison outside Jersey before an inquiry can be conducted into any charge for the suspected breach; or - (b) a prisoner is reported for a suspected breach of discipline whilst the prisoner is being transferred to a prison outside Jersey,